srm88/eng-questions/resume.md

   * Greenfield search system for on-demand music streaming application
   * Quickly return the most relevant artists, tracks, etc for a query from the Pandora search box
   * Handle misspellings, popularity-aware ranking, phrase queries, autocomplete, and more, addressing shortcomings of legacy search system
-  * ML model based approach, improvements verified with A/B testing
+  * ML model based approach, A/B test changes
   * HTTP search service in Clojure/JVM which makes heavy use of Elasticsearch
   * Collect and index catalog data from multiple internal systems via Kafka, evangelize Kafka internally
   * Build tooling and advocate internally for SOA and CI/CD